 In-house enrollment begins in late November followed by open enrollment in December.
-Parents who call for information and are interested in having their child be peer model are invited to an orientation/screening.
+Parents who call for information and are interested in having their child be a Peer Model are invited to an orientation/screening.
 During the screening process, children participate in a mock one hour preschool session.
-During the mock preschool session, the Director of LEAPS meets with the parents to discuss the program, answer any questions and tour the building.
-After the mock preschool session, parents are sent an acceptance letter asking them to state their intent for the following school year.
+During the mock preschool session, the Director of LEAPS meets with the parents to discuss the program, go over requirements, and answer any questions.
+After the mock preschool session, parents are sent a letter asking them to state their intent for the following school year.

-At the beginning of April a welcome letter is sent to each family listing the class in which their child is registered.
-Information regarding scholarship availability, tuition information, and other important details and dates are also included.
+At the beginning of April a welcome letter is sent to each family listing the class session time in which their child is registered.
+Information regarding tuition and other important details and dates are also included.